-ENTJs are task-oriented individuals who see no need to have small talk or casual conversations unless it is to achieve an objective.
-When you are interacting with them for work, do not waste their time on unfocused conversations as well, or beat about the bush.
+ENTJs are task-oriented individuals who see no need to have a small talk or casual conversations unless it is to achieve an objective.
+When you are interacting with them for work, do not waste their time on unfocused conversations as well, or beat around the bush.

 When you are communicating with them, get down to business immediately after a quick introduction.
 Get straight to what you want to achieve with them; ENTJs appreciate and respect the task-oriented, straightforward approach to work.

 ENTJs often focus on the long-term and the big picture.
 They can grasp the essence of what you’re communicating quickly and then move on to action.

 This also means that they can become impatient when people become too long-winded, giving facts and details not relevant to achieving the objective.

 Get to the essence of what you’re communicating immediately, and check back with them if they understand.
 If they do, leave the details aside or give it to them in another form like a report or an email.

 That said; let’s look at what will possibly cause conflict with an ENTJ, and how you can avoid it.